Mehfil e Milad held in embassies in Japan, Canada

 ISLAMABAD, Oct 19 (APP):The embassy of Pakistan Tokyo organized a ceremony (Mehfil-e- Milad) to celebrate the birthday of the Holy Prophet Muhammad (PBUH).

-The program featured recitation from the Holy Quran as well as recital of several Naats offering tribute to the Holy Prophet (PBUH), says a press release.
+The program featured recitation from the Holy Quran as well as recital of several Naats offering tribute to the Holy Prophet (PBUH), says a press release issued on Tuesday.

 Speaking on the occasion, Ambassador Imtiaz Ahmad said that the Holy Prophet (PBUH)) was a messenger of peace and his life provided an excellent model for bringing about coexistence and harmony among various communities as well as peace and stability in today’s world.